limonaluna/rag-and-fine-tuning-upskilling/06-LLM-Fine-Tuning/06-LLM-Fine-Tuning-NoCode.md

 You can keep the **Default** values for the fine-tuning job, or adjust the **Hyperparameters** as desired.

 #### Overview on the hyperparameters:
-**Batch size**: is how many training examples you use in a single pass during training – trade off between speed & accuracy
+**Batch size**: The batch size to use for training.
+The batch size is the number of training examples used to train a single forward and backward pass.
+In general, we've found that larger batch sizes tend to work better for larger datasets.
+The default value as well as the maximum value for this property are specific to a base model.
+A larger batch size means that model parameters are updated less frequently, but with lower variance.

-**Learning Rate Multiplier**: multiplies the original learning rate used by the base model.
-Values > 1 increase the learning rate, < 1 decrease.
+**Learning Rate Multiplier**: The learning rate multiplier to use for training.
+The fine-tuning learning rate is the original learning rate used for pre-training multiplied by this value.
+Larger learning rates tend to perform better with larger batch sizes.
+We recommend experimenting with values in the range 0.02 to 0.2 to see what produces the best results.
+A smaller learning rate may be useful to avoid overfitting.

-**Epochs**: determine the number of passes through the training data.
+**Epochs**: The number of epochs to train the model for.
+An epoch refers to one full cycle through the training dataset.
 Too few – underfit; too many – overfit

-**Seed**: sets the random seed for your run – so you can get reproducible results!
+**Seed**: The seed controls the reproducibility of the job.
+Passing in the same seed and job parameters should produce the same results, but may differ in rare cases.
+If a seed isn't specified, one will be generated for you

 One can refer to the MS Learn document [here](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/fine-tuning?tabs=turbo%2Cpython&pivots=programming-language-studio#configure-advanced-options) for a detailed explanation on key tun-able hyperparameters.